rhizomatics/signalk-einklabel-plugin/README.md

 1. A SignalK server, **running Linux**

-- MacOS and Windows aren't supported by the [BLE interface layer](https://www.npmjs.com/package/@naugehyde/node-ble), however can be used for template development and debugging (everything except `scan` and `paint`)
+- MacOS and Windows aren't supported by the [BLE interface layer](https://www.npmjs.com/package/@naugehyde/node-ble), however they can be used for template development and debugging (everything except `scan` and `paint`)

 2. A Bluetooth adapter, that can handle BLE (Bluetooth Low Energy).